CapreomycinOther Names: Capastat, Capastat Sulfate, capreomycin sulfate Drug Class: Opportunistic Infections and Coinfections

 Capreomycin is supplied as the disulfate salt and is soluble in water.
 In complete solution, it is almost colorless.

-Each vial contains the equivalent of 1 g capreomycin activity.
+Each vial contains capreomycin sulfate approximately equivalent to 1 gram capreomycin base.

 The structural formula is as follows:

 Paper chromatographic studies indicated that capreomycin is excreted essentially unaltered.
-Urine concentrations averaged 1.68 mg/mL (average urine volume, 228 mL) during the 6 hours following a 1-g dose.
+Urine concentrations averaged 1.68 mg/mL (average urine volume, 228 mL) during the 6 hours following a 1-gram dose.

 Frequent cross-resistance occurs between capreomycin and viomycin.
 Varying degrees of cross-resistance between capreomycin and kanamycin and neomycin have been reported.
 No cross-resistance has been observed between capreomycin and isoniazid, aminosalicylic acid, cycloserine, streptomycin, ethionamide, or ethambutol.